dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **Old behavior**

-Prior to EF Core 3.0, an un-tracked entity found by `DetectChanges` would be tracked in the `Added` state.
-This means that it would be inserted as a new row when `SaveChanges` is called.
+Before EF Core 3.0, an untracked entity found by `DetectChanges` would be tracked in the `Added` state and inserted as a new row when `SaveChanges` is called.

 **New behavior**

 Starting with EF Core 3.0, if an entity is using generated key values and some key value is set, then the entity will be tracked in the `Modified` state.
 This means that a row for the entity is assumed to exist and it will be updated when `SaveChanges` is called.
-If the key value is not set, or if the entity type is not using generated keys, then the new entity will still be tacked as `Added` just as in previous versions.
+If the key value isn't set, or if the entity type isn't using generated keys, then the new entity will still be tracked as `Added` as in previous versions.

 **Why**